 Mother’s Day worldwide

-How mothers around the world are celebrated
+How Mother’s Day around the world is celebrated

 Mother’s Day in the USA

 Mother’s Day originated in the United States in 1914 and is considered the origin of the holiday as we know it today.
-The Methodist Anna Marie Jarvis wanted to commemorate her dead mother on May 12, 1907, the second May Sunday of the year, and hosted a Memorial Mothers Day Meeting in West Virginia.
+The Methodist Anna Marie Jarvis wanted to commemorate her dead mother on 12th May in 1907, which is the second Sunday in May.
+She hosted a Memorial Mother’s Day Meeting in West Virginia.
 In the following year this was celebrated again and met with great approval.
 This prompted Jarvis to establish Mother’s Day as an official holiday in the USA.
-In 1909 this day was already celebrated in 45 US states, in 1914 Congress passed an official law: Every year on the second Sunday of May the mothers are to be honoured.
+In 1909 this day was already celebrated in 45 US states and in 1914 Congress passed an official law: Every year mothers will be honoured on the second Sunday in May.
 A new national holiday was born.

 Mother’s Day in Italy

-Mother's Day in Russia
+Mother's Day in Mexico